HarshitAditya27/DevZone/README.md

   ```sh
 npm install mongoose
 ```
-  **Step 7**: Go to Applicaton Folder and move all the contents of it (public, Procfile, index.js) except the DevZone Video Chat App folder to the forum2k-devathon-2022 local directory.

- **Step 8**: Go to forum2k-devathon-2022 local directory.
-Run node index.js from your terminal.
+ **Step 7**: Run node index.js from your terminal.
 This will start the project in your local machine 🖥️.

   ```sh
  node index.js
 ```

- **Step 9**: Go to localhost 3000 to.
+ **Step 8**: Go to localhost 3000 to.

   ```sh
  http://localhost:3000/